simonhauck/gradle-release-plugin/README.md

 #### Option 1: Specify the versions explicitly

-The first option is to specify the release and post release version explicitly.
-For this you can use the following gradle command
+The first option is to specify the release and post release versions explicitly.
+For this you can trigger the release with the following gradle command:
-You can trigger a release by running the following gradle command

 ```shell
 ./gradlew release -PreleaseVersion=1.0.0 -PpostReleaseVersion=1.0.1-SNAPSHOT